xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 ``mic_array_conf.h`` which is used to describe the mandatory configuration described later in this document.

-The PDM microphone interface and two 4-channel decimators are instantiated as parallel tasks that run in a ``par`` statement.
-The two 4-channel decimators must connect to the PDM interface via streaming channels::
+The PDM microphone interface and 4-channel decimators are instantiated as parallel tasks that run in a ``par`` statement.
+For example, in an eight channel setup the two 4-channel decimators must connect to the PDM interface via streaming channels::

   #include <mic_array.h>